joseph-nagel/vae-intro/README.md

-# Introduction to variational autoencoders
+# PyTorch VAE algorithms

-This project provides an experimentation environment for VAE algorithms.
+This project provides an experimentation environment for variational autoencoders.
-They can be used for generative modeling and representation learning.
-The models are implemented in PyTorch and trained with Lightning.
+All models are implemented in PyTorch and trained with Lightning.
-Application examples based on MNIST and CIFAR-10 are provided.
+Examples of generative modeling and representation learning are provided for MNIST and CIFAR-10.

 <p>
   <img src="assets/latent_space.gif" alt="2D latent space of a dense VAE during training" title="Latent space during training" height="400" style="padding-right: 1em;">